shenasa-ai/speech2text/README.md

 * the dataset in this repo is a little different. you must have tsv file. and columns hav different names and values
 *   (optional) to prepare your own dataset for this approach you can use my script. it is available in github

-### Language model
-in this repo you can use any language model. even kenlm.

 <br>